 Ndivhuho Raphulu heads up the National Cleaner Production Centre of South Africa (NCPC-SA), the resource efficiency and cleaner production programme of the Department of Trade and Industry (the DTI), hosted by the CSIR, with offices in Pretoria, Cape Town and Durban.
 He oversees the NCPC-SA’s efforts to promote the implementation of Resource Efficient and Cleaner Production (RECP) methodologies to assist industry to lower costs through reduced energy, water and materials usage, and waste management.
 Ndivhuho holds degrees in Environmental Science, Environmental Management and Developmental Studies.
 Prior to joining NCPC-SA he was Senior Sustainability Advisor at national power utility, Eskom.
 He plays a leading role in various national forums as well as on the continent and internationally, and is currently President of the African Roundtable on Sustainable Consumption and Production (ARSCP), and Chairman of the EU and African Union Partnership on Sustainable Consumption and Production.
 He also co-chairs the Steering Committee of the African Regional Eco-labelling Project, and serves on the Executive Committee of RECPnet, the worldwide UNIDO and UNEP resource efficiency and cleaner production forum.
 He is non-executive director of various social and sporting organisations, a trustee of Desmond Tutu Diversity Trust and founder and member of the board of trustees of the Proclaiming Life Church in Centurion.

-Anthony Stroebel has been the Group Marketing Director for Pam Golding Properties (Pty) Ltd since 2000.
-He is currently responsible for integrating a ‘green agenda’ into the future of Residential property in South Africa, this as a brand dimension of the Pam Golding brand.
+Anthony Stroebel is the newly appointed GM of Real Estate Services for Pam Golding Properties (Pty) Ltd and previously held the position of Group Marketing Director, for the esteemed company, since the year 2000.
+He is currently responsible for integrating a ‘green agenda’ into the future of Residential property in South Africa, this as a long-term brand dimension of the Pam Golding brand.
 His vision is to drive green consciousness in the domestic environment, thereby facilitating the inclusion of green credentials in the valuation of residential property.
 He schooled at Woodridge College in Port Elizabeth and currently holds a degree in Bachelor of Commerce (UCT), as well as Diplomas in Public Relations and Marketing (Damelin College).